: When character A does bad things, it's justified, but when character B does bad things, it's atrocious.

 - When both Alice and Bob both do bad things, they are both called out on this.

 - Neither one is called on their bad deeds.

 - The writer is in the makings of a character who can do no wrong.
 At least that's what he puts it.

 - The writer wants to show how selfish, self-obsessed, and/or arrogant the character truly is.

 - Lampshaded: "You think you're justified in doing these horrible things while I'm not?!"

-- Invoked: Alice seeks for moral superiority, so she deceives everyone into believing that she is justified in doing what she does.
+- Invoked: Alice seeks moral superiority, so she deceives everyone into believing that she is justified in doing what she does.

 - Exploited: ???